-Like weddings, divorces can be costly.
-Litigated divorce, in which the case goes to trial before a judge, is the most expensive type of divorce.
-There are a variety of other ways to resolve a divorce at a lower cost.
-Divorces that go to trial are significantly more expensive because of the additional legal fees involved.
+Divorce is a difficult process, and it can be expensive.
+Litigated divorce, in which the case goes to trial before a judge, is the most costly type of divorce.
+However, there are other ways to resolve a divorce at a lower cost.
+If you are considering a DIY divorce, it can cost as little as the required state fees.

+Divorce mediation is another option that can help keep costs down if there are contested issues that need to be resolved.
 The option to give up an attorney and represent yourself pro se is more feasible and more likely to reduce costs in no-fault, no-contest divorces.
-Remember that you don't always need a divorce lawyer; divorce mediation can help reduce costs if there are contested issues you need to resolve.
+However, deciding how to handle a divorce is significantly affected by the level of cooperation or conflict that exists between the two people who are divorcing.
+It is important to remember that you don't always need a divorce lawyer; divorce mediation can help reduce costs if there are contested issues you need to resolve.